The show garden featured in this article illustrates perfectly how wildflowers fit into a low maintenance small garden.

+There are many benefits of wildflowers, both for environment reasons and for the vibrance they bring to your garden.
 There are literally thousands, if not millions of plant species that you could choose for your garden, so why choose native wildflowers?
 Garden Designer Rebecca Wallman chose wildflower matting for her show garden in Essex for several reasons.

 - Easy and quick to install

 - Supports struggling species of beneficial insects